Copyright (c) 2012 - UFBR, a 501(c)3 non-profit

 Mission

-The Utah Foundation for Biomedical Research is dedicated to discovering the genetic underpinnings of chronic diseases, with a particular emphasis on neurodevelopmental and neuropsychiatric conditions.
-Click here to donate to UFBR
+The Utah Foundation for Biomedical Research is dedicated to discovering the genetic underpinnings of chronic diseases and advancing the field of genomic medicine.

 History